Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 What is the Difference Between Noise Isolation and Active Noise Cancellation?

-Passive noise isolation describes how much background noise the ear cups and pads are blocking passively, whereas active noise cancellation removes it electronically.
+Passive noise isolation describes how much background noise the ear cups and pads are blocking passively, whereas active noise cancelling removes it electronically.

 The electronics use microphones and unique audio conversion to get the effect.